-The audio input can be quickly turned on or off, and its volume in the mix adjusted, right from the control panel.
-Please note that, for safety reasons, the input level is always muted when turning the instrument on.
+The audio input can be quickly turned on or off, and its volume in the mix adjusted, right from the main page.
+Please note that, for safety reasons, the input level is always set to zero when turning the instrument on.